cleobis/tournament/docs/getting_started.rst

 You can migrate from the old database by exporting its content (`ref <https://coderwall.com/p/mvsoyg/django-dumpdata-and-loaddata>`_)::

-   ./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
+   ./manage.py dumpdata --exclude auth.permission --exclude contenttypes --exclude accounts > db.json

 changing database configuration and then loading into the new database::